 Committers are responsible for proactively reporting problems in the bug tracking system, and annotating problem reports with status information, explanations, clarifications, or requests for more information from the submitter.
 Committers are responsible for updating problem reports when they have done work related to the problem.

-Committer, PMC Lead, Project Lead, and Council Representative(s) are roles; an individual may take on more than one of these roles simultaneously.
+Committer, PMC lead or member, project lead, and council representative(s) are roles; an individual may take on more than one of these roles simultaneously.

 4.8 Councils